buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This parameter type lets the user choose between several choices (e.g the list of branches you are supporting, or the test campaign to run).
 If ``multiple`` is false, then its result is a string - one of the choices.
 If ``multiple`` is true, then the result is a list of strings from the choices.

+Note that for some use cases, the choices need to be generated dynamically.
+This can be done via subclassing and overiding the 'getChoices' member function.
+An example of this is provided by the source for the :py:class:`InheritBuildParameter` class.

 Its arguments, in addition to the common options, are:

 ``choices``